larslorch/dibs/docs/source/index.rst

 **DiBS: Differentiable Bayesian Structure Learning** (`Lorch et al., 2021`_).
 This documentation specifies the API and interaction of the components of the inference pipeline.
-The entire code is writtn in `JAX`_ to leverage just-in-time compilation, automatic differentation, vectorized operations, and hardware acceleration.
+The entire code is written in `JAX`_ to leverage just-in-time compilation, automatic differentation, vectorized operations, and hardware acceleration.

 DiBS translates learning :math:`p(G | D)` and :math:`p(G, \Theta | D)` over causal
-Bayesian networks :math:`G, \Theta)`  into inference over the continuous latent posterior densities :math:`p(Z | D)` and :math:`p(Z, \Theta| D)`, respectively.
+Bayesian networks :math:`(G, \Theta)`  into inference over the continuous latent posterior densities :math:`p(Z | D)` and :math:`p(Z, \Theta| D)`, respectively.
-This extended generative assumptions is depicted by the following graphical model:
+This extended generative assumptions is illustrated by the following graphical model:

 |